brillantewang/brillantewang.github.io/README.md

 ### Day 4:
 Create initialization animation in `graph.js`

-- [ ] Add animation logic to `graph.js` so that countries float to their correct position at an accelerated rate upon initialization
+- [x] Add animation logic to `graph.js` so that countries float to their correct position upon initialization

 If there is time:
 - [ ] Add logic to `graph.js` allowing user to click and drag circle before letting go and having it float back to original position